collSteve/ARTEMIS-Experiment/README.md

 # ARTEMIS - Reproduce

-The repo is a fork of the original repo for the paper "ARTEMIS: Detecting Airdrop Hunters in NFT Markets with a Graph Learning System" accepted at The Web Conference 2024 (WWW'24). **This repo is used for research and educational for repoducing the experiment result.**
+The repo is a fork of the original repo for the paper "ARTEMIS: Detecting Airdrop Hunters in NFT Markets with a Graph Learning System" accepted at The Web Conference 2024 (WWW'24). **This repo is used for research and educational purpose for repoducing the experiment result.**

 ## Abstract